 OBS Studio.
 Most beginner streamers opt for OBS studio as their streaming software.
 It is free open-source software with cross-platform compatibility.

 Streamlabs OBS.
 This is a Streamlabs edition of OBS studio with great features, but only available on Windows.
+Here is an article about setting up streamlabs and OBS for Twitch.

 This is additional broadcasting software that allows users to record or live stream and plug into your stream on Twitch.
 It is the most used streaming software, especially for those who invest in paid versions.